strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ![Sign up for Strata](images/strata-home.png)

-After signing up for an account, you'll land on the Dashboard.
+After signing up for an account, you will land on the Dashboard.
 You can then set up your orchestrator, environment, identity fabric, and user flow using the buttons on the screen or left navigation.

 ## Import the demo Orchestration Recipe

 When we mix and match multiple identity services to build out end-to-end user journeys, we call them Orchestration Recipes.
-Using this Recipe, we'll deploy a user flow for a non-standard header-based demo application called Sonar.
+Using this Recipe, we will deploy a user flow for a non-standard header-based demo application called Sonar.

 To upload this recipe: